tabarra/txAdmin/dev_notes.md

 > Soon™® (hopefully in two months or so)
 - [ ] get all functions from `web\public\js\txadmin\players.js` and wrap in some object.
 - [ ] add some chart to the players page?
-- [ ] the weekly playtime counter per user?
 - [ ] tweak dashboard update checker behavior
 - [ ] add an fxserver changelog page
 - [ ] Social auth provider setup retry every 15 seconds
 - [ ] show error when saving discord settings with wrong token
 - [ ] break down playerController into separate files!
 - [ ] rename playerController to playerManager?
+- [ ] make heartbeats go through FD3?

 ## "in the roadmap"
 - [ ] Check config management libraries (specially 'convict' by Mozilla and nconf)